You are soil, so is every other thing on the planet

 When you step outside and take a moment to reach down into the soil you are interacting with billions or even trillions of microbes!
 Some of these communities are so tiny and delicate that once any outside disturbance is introduced they vanish, leaving it impossible for one to observe first hand.

-Soil will always escape definition, because it is constantly changing, and no two locations are exactly the same.
+Soil will always escape definition, because they are constantly changing, and no two locations are exactly the same.
 Everything that lives and dies in an area transforms how that soil appears on the molecular level.

 I like to say that soils are built from the top and bottom.
 We may think of soils as being purely a cycling of surface layers and their nutrient additions and extractions, but there is something absolutely incredible going on below the surface.